Minecraft Console ClientMinecraft Console Client

 Warning

-The Play Store version of Termux is outdated and not supported, do not use it, use the the Github oneopen in new window.
+The Play Store version of Termux is outdated and not supported.
+Install Termux from F-Droid (recommended) or from the GitHub releases page.

 Tip

-If your file manager does not let you run APK files, install and use File Manager + and give it a permission to install 3rd party applications when asked.
+If your file manager does not let you install APK files, install and use File Manager + and grant it permission to install third-party applications when asked.

 Danger